-Boulder Community Hospital has the most experienced robotic surgery team in Boulder County.
+Boulder Community Health has the most experienced robotic surgery team in Boulder County.
 Our specially-trained surgeons and nurses have performed hundreds of procedures in the areas of gynecology, urology and general surgery.

 In the past, surgery patients had to choose between traditional “open” surgery with a large incision or laparoscopy, which uses small incisions but cannot be used for all procedures.
-Boulder Community Hospital offers an innovative option for patients -- robot-assisted surgery using the da Vinci® Si, the latest generation da Vinci Surgical System.
+Boulder Community Health offers an innovative option for patients -- robot-assisted surgery using the da Vinci® Si, the latest generation da Vinci Surgical System.
 This breakthrough technology is a minimally invasive alternative and can be used for many complex procedures.

 Thanks to its smaller incisions and greater surgical precision, da Vinci surgery offers important benefits compared to open surgery, including:

 da Vinci Robotic Surgical System

 Instead of the large incisions used in traditional surgery, the da Vinci System uses small incisions that allow the surgeon to insert miniature instruments and a tiny high-definition, three-dimensional camera into a patient’s body.
 Seated at the da Vinci console, your surgeon views a magnified high-resolution, 3-D image of the surgical site.

 Your surgeon uses the console’s hand controls to guide the robotic arms which hold a full range of surgical instruments.
 State-of-the-art robotic and computer technology converts the surgeon’s large hand movements into precise small movements, resulting in tremendous dexterity.
 The robotic “wrists” can rotate a full 360 degrees, enabling your surgeon to control the miniature surgical i

 nstruments with unprecedented accuracy, flexibility and range of motion.
 The da Vinci System requires that every surgical maneuver be performed with direct control by your surgeon – the machine cannot move on its own.

-Boulder Community is the only hospital in Boulder County to use this next-generation technology to perform minimally invasive procedures, including
+Boulder Community Health uses this next-generation technology to perform minimally invasive procedures, including

 What is minimally invasive surgery (MIS)?

 MIS is surgery typically performed through small incisions, or operating ports, rather than large incisions, resulting in potentially shorter recovery times, fewer complications, reduced hospitalization costs and less trauma to the patient.
 MIS has become the standard-of-care for some surgical procedures.